the-sane/lug-wine/README.md

 git clone https://github.com/rawfoxDE/lug-wine.git ./lug-wine

-That will clone the runner into your ~/src/lug-wine
+That will clone the runner into /home/you/src/lug-wine

-To use it under Lutris, copy or symlink the directory '~/src/lug-wine/lug-sc-wine' to your Lutris runners.
-You may find them under '~/.local/share/lutris/runners/wine'.
+To use it under Lutris, copy or symlink the directory '/home/you/src/lug-wine/lug-sc-wine' to your Lutris runners.
+You may find them under '/home/you/.local/share/lutris/runners/wine'.

 After that, tweak your Lutris game configuration to set the runner as 'Custom'.
-In the line below you point to the new wine executable under '~/.local/share/lutris/runners/wine/lug-sc-wine/bin/wine64'
+In the line below you point to the new wine executable under '/home/you/.local/share/lutris/runners/wine/lug-sc-wine/bin/wine64'

 For help and support, join the Linux Users Group at CIG.